vryzhov/COSC416-2024/lab4/README.md

 ## Introduction

-Your goal for this up building a movie recommendation engine.
-In class, we studied two types of filtering used for such engines -  one is the content-based filtering, and the second is collaborative filtering.
-You will build two engines using each of these.
-Check the material for Week 06.
+Your goal of this Lab is building a movie recommendation engine.
+In our classes, we studied two types of filtering used for such engines -  one is the content-based filtering, and the second is called collaborative filtering.
+You will build variations of two engine types using the data on users and movies they watched.
+You may fin the material from Week 06 useful.

+This Lab consists of two sections.
+The first section is concerned with the content-based recommendations, and the second section is the direct application of collaborative filtering techniques.
+The second section will be our focus for the next week's lab.

 ## Setup

-1. Create a new Neo4j DBMS or use an existing one to create a new database.
+1. Create a new Neo4j DBMS or use an existing one and create a new database.
 1. Make sure both *APOC* and *GDS* libraries are available in this DBMS.
-2. Import required data by running the following statements in Neo4j Browser.
+2. Import the user-movie-genre data set by running the following statements in Neo4j Browser.
     - This code is saved in the file `import-data.cypher`.
+    - Examine the code to better understand the nodes and their properties

 ```sql
 // Create necessary indices to speed up the load